THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 We had just loaded up onto the ferry to head back to Horn Island when one of the crew members asked if we wanted to go see some crayfish.
 Uh…sure?
 I’d noticed the crew wearing Torres Strait Seafood Company shirts prior, and sure enough, she led us to the small building on the dock which houses crayfish tanks.
 She pulled one out by her antenna and let us hold for pictures.
 They are huge!
 She explained that they ship crayfish to Asia and sell them for eating.

 (Please note a cultural lesson here.
 Where I come from, crayfish is a less common term for crawfish, which are small, freshwater crustaceans preferably served boiled with hot spices, bibs, and hand wipes or in etouffee.
 Here in Australia, crayfish would be the common term for a saltwater spiny lobster.)

 Out of the 44 rally boats, we saw at least 27 of them at the Horn Island anchorage.
 One night, we all gathered at the Gateway Resort bar for drinks.
 We’ve now met and chatted with a lot more of our fellow rally members.

 The Customs office was expecting us and the rally had given us a contact there.
 We filled out the sections necessary, signed the clearance form, and ta-da!
 All done.
 We found out we were the 4th to last rally boat to clear out.
 The three boats remaining weren’t even in the anchorage when we cleared out, so they must still be making their way up.

-We departed July 21st in the wee hours of the morning with our friends on Slow Flight to head to Debut, Indonesia.
+We departed July 21st in the wee hours of the morning with our friends on Slow Flight to sail for four days to Debut, Indonesia.
 We expect to be there on the 25th by sunset, just in time for the rally events on the 26th.

 See you in Indo!